header logo

 The battles between River Plate and Boca Juniors were intense

-It was a fantastic start for Los Millonarios, but by the 51st minute, things seemed to have shifted significantly as Boca Juniors staged an impressive comeback of their own.
-The back-and-forth battle simmered down, and for the next 28 minutes, neither side could break through, locking horns like a pair of unbeatable fighters.
+It was a fantastic start for Los Millonarios, but by the 51st minute, things had shifted significantly as Boca Juniors staged an impressive comeback.
+The back-and-forth battle continued fiercely, and for the next 28 minutes, neither side could break through, battling fiercely like two evenly matched warriors.

-However, it appeared both teams were destined for a split of the spoils until a last-minute scramble saw Morete – a Clasico specialist from the 1970s with eight goals – slot home from close range to hand River a 5-4 victory.
+However, it appeared both teams were destined for a draw until a last-minute scramble ended with Morete – a Clasico specialist from the 1970s with eight goals – slotting home from close range to hand River a 5-4 victory.

 3. Tottenham 3 - 4 Man City (2004) - Greatest comeback in football history

-Three years after Tottenham Hotspur squandered a 3-goal lead against Manchester's red half in the Premier League, they repeated the feat against the blue half in their clash in the 2004 FA Cup 5th round at White Hart Lane.
+Three years after Tottenham Hotspur squandered a three-goal lead against Manchester United in the Premier League, they repeated the feat against Manchester City in their clash in the 2004 FA Cup fifth round at White Hart Lane.
+Manchester City, under Kevin Keegan, was the epitome of a Jekyll-and-Hyde team in the Premier League and perfectly demonstrated their unpredictability over 90 minutes.

-With just two minutes remaining, Ledley King blasted past Man City's debutant goalkeeper Arni Arnason from 20 meters out.
-In the 19th minute, Robbie Keane doubled the home side's advantage with a sublime left-footed strike, while Christian Ziege's direct free-kick in the first half had already made it 3 - 0.
+With just two minutes remaining, Ledley King fired a powerful shot past Man City's goalkeeper Arni Arnason, who was making his debut, from 20 meters out.
+In the 19th minute, Robbie Keane doubled the home side's advantage with a sublime left-footed strike, while Christian Ziege's direct free-kick in the first half had already extended the lead to 3-0.

 Historically, Tottenham have rarely beaten City